rohan-paul/Awesome-JavaScript-Interviews/Javascript/Tricky-JS-Problems/Collection-of-Tricky-JS-Questlions.md

 #### Question: What is `2+true`

 **Answer**: 3.
 The plus operator between a number and a boolean or two boolean will convert boolean to number.
 Hence, true converts to 1 and you get result of 2+1

+#### Question: What is '6'+9

+**Answer**: 69.
+If one of the operands of the plus (+) operator is string it will convert other number or boolean to string and perform a concatenation.
+For the same reason, "2"+true will return "2true"